 KILL THE NOISE

-Phishing Identification: Filter the Phish from the Noise
+Phishing Incident Response: Filter the Phish from the Noise

 While security awareness training helps employees recognize real phish, the result can often be alert-fatigued analysts.
-To prevent real attacks, analysts must quickly separate useful reports from noise, turning user-reported emails into actionable intelligence.
+An effective phishing incident response requires analysts to quickly separate useful reports from noise, turning user-reported emails into actionable intelligence.

 Automate straightforward remediation actions with phishing analysis tools.
-Let machines scale and accelerate the repetitive tasks of processing alerts, to the point where human analysts can tackle phishing identification and make decisions.
+Let machines scale and accelerate the repetitive tasks of processing alerts, to the point where human analysts can tackle phishing identification and phishing incident response.
 Free analysts to investigate real phishing threats, in particular new or extraordinary incidents.

 Keep Pace with the Threat Landscape

 Analysts do research to determine the scale of a threat, understand its indicators and observable traits, and direct remediation.
 But threat actors have a strong financial incentive to evolve their tactics and techniques.
 How do your teams keep up with threats designed to bypass controls and defeat analysis?

 The findings of threat analysis must be integrated with the wider security stack.
 This increases visibility into the threat, streamlines your investigation and incident response process, and greatly reduces time between detection and resolution.
 It’s an approach that helps analysis evolve with the threat landscape.